Appa002/fabricEngine/README.md

-# Fabric Engine
+# Fabric Engine a tiny tiny engine

-## SDL is required add libs and include header into SDL/include and SDL/lib/(win)32
+### Setup:

+SDL is requiered put the devel library into engine/SDL you might need to change your CMake.txt if the naming conversation changes.
+Currently the conversation is SDL/include, SDL/lib/x86 and SDL/lib/x64.
+The engine loads maps as DLLs please be cearfull as arbitrary code can be excuted.